 To assess the quality of these CGGM-2 candidate models, we carried out a number of comparisons with the CHAOS-7.18 model at specific relevant epochs.
 For our DGRF-2020 candidate model, we simply compared it to the CHAOS-7.18 model at epoch 2020.0.
 For the SV-2025-2030 candidate model, we again simply compared it to the SV model inferred from CHAOS-7.18, but now at the same reference epoch 2024.0 as the one we used to extract our candidate model from the CGGM-2 parent model.
 To assess the quality of the IGRF-2025 candidate model, a different strategy was used, acknowledging the fact that the CHAOS-7.18 model was built on data spanning only up to June 2, 2024.
 Given that the CGGM-2 parent model also only uses data up to September 2024, a direct comparison of the models at the 2025.0 epoch was deemed inappropriate.
 Rather, we adopted a strategy similar to that used by Yang et al. (2021a) to assess the likely quality of the IGRF-2025 model by comparing backward extrapolations at epoch 2017.87 (15 November 2017).
 This approach leverages the fact that as CHAOS-7.18 uses data starting much earlier than this epoch, it may be expected to provide a highly reliable estimate of the main field on 15 November 2017.
 This epoch was chosen based on the fact that it is 111 days before the earliest data used in our CGGM-2 parent model.
 This is the same temporal separation between the latest data used in our parent model and the 2025.0 extrapolated epoch of interest for our IGRF-2025 candidate model.
 Considering the symmetrical distribution of CSES data (recall Figure 1), this backward extrapolation test can thus serve as a proxy for evaluating the performance of our IGRF-2025 candidate model.

 The top panels of Figures 3 to 4 show the Lowes-Mauersberger spectra of the field predictions of our CGGM-2 parent model, of the CHAOS-7.18 model and of their differences for epochs 2020.0 (Figure 3, for assessing the DGRF-2020 candidate model) and 2017.87 (Figure 4, for assessing the IGRF-2025 candidate model).
 Likewise, the top panel of Figure 5 shows the analogous Lowes-Mauersberger spectra for the SV predictions at epoch 2024.0 (for assessing the SV-2025-2030 candidate model).
 The spectra in Figures 3 and 4 highlight that the most significant disagreements between the two models (indicated by the black dashed line) occur at degrees 2 and 3, with spectral errors reaching approximately 50 nT² for degree 2 and 30 nT² for degree 3, while remaining well below 10 nT² for all higher degrees.
-These discrepancies, similar to those reported in the assessement of our previous CGGM model, most likely reflect the impact of systematic boom deformation along the CSES orbits (Yang et al., 2021a).
+These discrepancies, similar to those reported in the assessement of our previous CGGM model, probably reflect the impact of systematic boom deformation along the CSES orbits (Yang et al., 2021a).
 Maps of the differences in the radial component (Br) predicted by the CGGM-2 parent model and CHAOS-7.18 at Earth’s surface are shown in the bottom panels of Figures 3 and 4.
 These indicate that most differences are large-scale zonal structures, with an amplitude of about 20 nT.
 These differences are consistent with the strongest disagreements at degrees 2 to 3, as illustrated in the upper panels of Figures 3 and 4.
 However, these discrepancies remain within a reasonable range for typical IGRF candidate models (e.g., Alken et al., 2021a).